 |Application Deadline||None / Rolling||Jan.
 15|

 - All students with learning differences are not alike.
 Each has a unique and complicated pattern of strengths and weaknesses combining to form an individual learning style.
-Many students arrive at Maplebrook with skills too weak to allow success in a traditional high school or post secondary education.
-Others are ready for high school level academics but learn best in a setting recognizing their individual learning styles and strengthening their particular academic skills.This pattern of learning can affect students socially, emotionally, as well as academically.
-In most instances, the pattern of learning is neurologically based and is something an individual must learn to deal with in order to have a healthy, happy and successful life.
+Many students arrive at Maplebrook with skills too weak to allow success in a traditional middle/secondary school or post secondary/transition programs.
+Others are ready for middle/secondary school level academics but learn best in a setting recognizing their individual learning styles and strengthening their particular academic skills.This pattern of learning can affect students socially, emotionally, as well as academically.
+In most instances, the pattern of learning is neurologically based and is something an individual must learn accept in order to have a healthy, happy, and successful life.

 - LD types supported: Language based disabilities, central auditory processing, dyslexia, dysgraphia, expressive and receptive language disorders, ADD/ADHD